Leica TL2 vs Olympus PEN-F

-Both the TL2 and the PEN-F are recent models that are part of the current product line-up.
-The TL2 replaced the earlier Leica TL, while the PEN-F has been discontinued (but can be found pre-owned on eBay).
+The TL2 is a recent model that features in the current product line-up of Leica.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica TL2 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Is the Leica TL2 better than the Olympus PEN-F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.